Here you can find lots of useful information for, and about, community gardening and farming projects in Scotland. You can:

 Funding opportunities for community gardens in Scotland.
 Includes long term funding and grants schemes.
 FCFCG in Scotland also provides regular e-bulletins with funding information to its members.

-Naomi Knights, Scotland Development Worker
+Louisa Evans, Scotland Development Worker

 Tel: 0131 623 7058